Major fall storms to produce heavy snow in West, severe weather in central states

 There could also be some heavy rainfall from central Oklahoma and Kansas northeast into Missouri and parts of the Corn Belt as the second storm comes in.
 Predicting exactly where is a challenge, as it depends on the exact evolution of thunderstorm activity early next week.

-The storminess will largely avoid the Eastern United States as the pair of systems follows the jet stream bulging into Canada over eastern North America.
+The storminess will largely avoid the Eastern United States as the pair of systems follow the jet stream bulging into Canada over eastern North America.
 Beneath this bulge in the jet stream, temperatures will be abnormally warm east of the Plains, in some cases more than 20 degrees above normal.